LennartH/advent-of-code/2024/day-04_ceres-search/README.md

         # do count for word_forward
         # do count for word_backward
 ```
 In both cases it's necessary to have a second word index to keep track of what letter should come next.
 In a similar fashion it's possible to search vertical lines in the same loop as well.
 But since the loop iterates the letters row by row adding 2 additional word indexes is not enough.
 Instead one per columns is necessary and not once, but twice to handle backwards search as well.
 This is starting to look like that wasn't such a good idea.
 Now for the diagonals.
 A `n x m` grid has `2 * (n + m - 1)` diagonal lines, with each position being part of two.
 To track the index for the search word for all those diagonals in both directions 4 arrays with size `n + m - 1` are needed.
 With that it's possible to use `x + y` and `x - y` to get the correct word index for the two diagonals the position belongs to.
 So it is possible to search all lines with **each position being visited only once** (here's [the proof](./solution.py#L40-L83)).
 This approach is significantly harder to understand when looking at the code, so is the performance gain from iterating only once at least worth it?
 No. It's actually slower than the naive approach taking _~0.038s_ compared to _~0.026s_ (without IO).
 I thought the bad performance might be due to the overhead of initializing all those arrays, but measuring it independently didn't change the time.
-So my guess would be that switching the currently relevant word index back and forth prevents the CPU cache from being utilized properly, which costs more than doing eight times the work.
+My guess would be that switching the currently relevant word index back and forth prevents the CPU cache from being utilized properly, which costs more than doing eight times the work.

 ##### Seeking